brsh/brshUptrends/readme.md

 ﻿# brshUPTrends - Manage Uptrends monitors via API calls

+Note: Compatible with PowerShell 5.1 and PowerShell Core 6.x

 [Uptrends](www.uptrends.com) (www.uptrends.com) provides site monitoring/alerting, plus some misc other features that are nice to have (plus some that could use some improvements \<cough\>maintenance period setting, mobile app\</cough\>).